-If you installed the samples with the Static Code Analyzer and Applications installation, an example plugin exists for Bugzilla (www.bugzilla.org).
+If you installed the samples with the Static Code Analyzer and Applications installation, an example plugin exists for Bugzilla.
 You can select the bug tracker plugin with the dialog box that opens when you file your first bug.

 Filing Bugs to Team Foundation Server